lucasew/nix-flake-shell/README.md

 nix run github:lucasew/nix-flake-shell -- nixpkgs=nixpkgs/release-23.05 nixpkgs.python3Packages.{numpy,pandas,jupyter} -- jupyter notebook
 ```

 Using this app as hashbang is also supported!
-See `./test-hashbang` for a example.
+See the `tests` folder for examples!